eleanorhealth/pair-programming-exercise/stories/2-avatar-images.md

 1. In `MemberList`, render an [Avatar](https://chakra-ui.com/docs/media-and-icons/avatar) to the left of each member's name.
 2. Member data returned by the API already includes picture data.
 Check the network response to determine the shape of the response body.
 3. Update the styling so that the three elements line up into columns.
-The member name column should be 20rem wide, see design below.
+The member name column should expand to fill space in the row, see design below.

 ![Member List](./memberList.jpg)